 Mobility, Flexibility, & Functional Training

 A major part of avoiding injury is incorporating mobility and flexibility movements into your routine.
 For example, I dropped the aesthetic-oriented movements of dumbbell bicep curls and lat pulldowns, for TRX one-arm bicep curls and pull-ups.
 I also traded smith squats for barbell squats, and leg presses for step-ups and lunges.
 I spent more time stretching after a workout than before — when I sometimes skipped it altogether.
 My body thanked me for this by elongating my muscles; giving me a leaner and more feminine appearance.
-Lastly, I incorporated massage into every workout session to workout the muscle tightness I had developed from bodybuilding.
+Lastly, I incorporated massage into every workout session to work out the muscle tightness I developed from bodybuilding.

 Cardio is still not a major part of my regime, but I’m much smarter about it.
 As a newbie, I did the newbie thing . . . lots of cardio.
 But cardio does not create a lean body — building muscle does (e.g., calisthenics & resistance training).
 I later learned the fat-burning and muscle-activating power of high-intensity interval training (HIIT) and started doing that more than steady-state cardio (a.k.a. endurance cardio).
 Now I only do steady-state cardio if I’m being lazy or if my legs need to recover from a previous workout.